 I give online courses about how to get happy animals that are reasonably well behaved and thrive with people.
 Want to be notified whenever that happens?
-Sign up below, and I’ll also keep you posted on whenever I offer a free webinar or publish new blog posts!
+Sign up below, and I’ll also keep you posted on whenever I offer a free learning opportunities such as masterclasses, webinars or mini-courses – or when I publish new blog posts!

 Agrawal et al. (1967).
 Neurochemical and behavioral effects of isolation-rearing in the dog.

 Bertilsson (2016).
 Separation-related behavior problems in dogs – a literature review.
 (Master thesis).

 Foyer et al. (2013).
 Early experiences modulate stress coping in a population of German shepherd dogs.

 Henry et al. (2020).
 Domestic Foal Weaning: Need for Re-Thinking Breeding Practices?

 Jokinen et al. (2017).
 Homing age influences the prevalence of aggressive and avoidance-related behaviour in adult dogs.